wso2-attic/siddhi-io-twitter/docs/api/1.0.0-SNAPSHOT.md

     </tr>
     <tr>
         <td style="vertical-align: top">result.type</td>
-        <td style="vertical-align: top; word-wrap: break-word">Returns the tweets based on what type of results you would prefer to receive.
+        <td style="vertical-align: top; word-wrap: break-word">Returns tweets based on what type of results you would prefer to receive.
 The current default is 'mixed'.
 Valid values include:<br>* mixed : Include both popular and recent results in the response.<br>* recent : return only the most recent results in the response<br>* popular : return only the most popular results in the response.)</td>
         <td style="vertical-align: top">mixed</td>
         <td style="vertical-align: top">STRING</td>
         <td style="vertical-align: top">Yes</td>